 Is Jackson West gay?
 That’s a question that’s come up, but the show focuses more on his professional journey and relationships.

-Through it all, Jackson’s journey is a reminder that growth and change are possible, even in the face of immense pressure and high expectations.
+Through it all, jackson’s journey is a reminder that growth and change are possible, even in the face of immense pressure and high expectations.

 Yes, the character Jackson West is openly gay in “The Rookie.”